CrypTools/AffineCipher/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/English_letter_frequency_%28alphabetic%29.svg/340px-English_letter_frequency_%28alphabetic%29.svg.png">
 </p>

-- Other possibilities include guessing the keys a and b
+- Other possibilities include guessing the keys a and b.

-- Knowing a can be helpful to eliminate a lot of solutions
+- Knowing a can be helpful to eliminate a lot of solutions.

 ## Example